practical-nlp/practical-nlp-code/Ch5/README.md

 3. **[NER issues in spaCy](https://github.com/practical-nlp/practical-nlp/blob/master/Ch5/03_NERIssues.ipynb)**: Here we  illustrate some of the issues with existing NER model in spacy and its sensitivity to text structure.

-4. **[NER on CONLL using spaCy](https://github.com/practical-nlp/practical-nlp/blob/master/Ch5/04_NER_using_spaCy%20-%20CoNLL.ipynb)**: Here we NER on the CONLL-NER dataset using spaCy.
+4. **[NER on CONLL using spaCy](https://github.com/practical-nlp/practical-nlp/blob/master/Ch5/04_NER_using_spaCy%20-%20CoNLL.ipynb)**: Here we demonstrate NER on the CONLL-NER dataset using spaCy.

-5. **[NER on CONLL using BERT](https://github.com/practical-nlp/practical-nlp/blob/master/Ch5/05_BERT_CONLL_NER.ipynb)**: Here we NER on the CONLL dataset using pytorch pre-trained BERT from the HuggingFace Transformers library.
+5. **[NER on CONLL using BERT](https://github.com/practical-nlp/practical-nlp/blob/master/Ch5/05_BERT_CONLL_NER.ipynb)**: Here we demonstrate NER on the CONLL dataset using pytorch pre-trained BERT from the HuggingFace Transformers library.

 6. **[Entity Linking](https://github.com/practical-nlp/practical-nlp/blob/master/Ch5/06_EntityLinking-AzureTextAnalytics.ipynb)**: Here we demonstrate how to extract Named Entity linking information using Azure Text Analytics API.